Significand: Example

 Schmid called this representation with a significand ranging between 0.1 and 1.0 the true normalized form.

-For base 2, this 0.xxxx form is also called a normed significand.

-Significands and the hidden bit
+The hidden bit in floating point

 For a normalized number, the most significant digit is always non-zero.
-When working in binary, this constraint uniquely determines this digit to always be 1; as such, it does not need to be explicitly stored, being called the hidden bit.
-The significand is characterized by its width in (binary) digits, and depending on the context, the hidden bit may or may not be counted towards the width of the significand.
+When working in binary, this constraint uniquely determines this digit to always be 1.
+As such, it is not explicitly stored, being called the hidden bit.

+The significand is characterized by its width in (binary) digits, and depending on the context, the hidden bit may or may not be counted toward the width.
 For example, the same IEEE 754 double-precision format is commonly described as having either a 53-bit significand, including the hidden bit, or a 52-bit significand, excluding the hidden bit.
 IEEE 754 defines the precision p to be the number of digits in the significand, including any implicit leading bit (e.g., p = 53 for the double-precision format), thus in a way independent from the encoding, and the term to express what is encoded (that is, the significand without its leading bit) is trailing significand field.

-Terminology

-The term significand was introduced by George Forsythe and Cleve Moler in 1967 and is the word used in the IEEE standard.
+Floating-point mantissa

+In 1914, Leonardo Torres Quevedo introduced floating-point arithmetic in his Essays on Automatics, where he proposed the format n; m, showing the need for a fixed-sized significand as currently used for floating-point data.

-However, in 1946 Arthur Burks used the terms mantissa and characteristic to describe the two parts of a floating-point number (Burks et al.) and that usage remains common among computer scientists today.
-Mantissa and characteristic have long described the two parts of the logarithm found on tables of common logarithms.
-While the two meanings of exponent are analogous, the two meanings of mantissa are not equivalent.
-For this reason, the use of mantissa for significand is discouraged by some including the creator of the standard, William Kahan and prominent computer programmer and author of The Art of Computer Programming, Donald E. Knuth.
+In 1946, Arthur Burks used the terms mantissa and characteristic to describe the two parts of a floating-point number (Burks et al.) by analogy with the then-prevalent common logarithm tables: the characteristic is the integer part of the logarithm (i.e. the exponent), and the mantissa is the fractional part.
+The usage remains common among computer scientists today.

-The confusion is because scientific notation and floating-point representation are log-linear, not logarithmic.
-To multiply two numbers, given their logarithms, one just adds the characteristic (integer part) and the mantissa (fractional part).
-By contrast, to multiply two floating-point numbers, one adds the exponent (which is logarithmic) and multiplies the significand (which is linear).
+The term significand was introduced by George Forsythe and Cleve Moler in 1967 and is the word used in the IEEE standard as the coefficient in front of a scientific notation number discussed above.
+The fractional part is called the fraction.

+To understand both terms, notice that in binary, 1 + mantissa ≈ significand, and the correspondence is exact when storing a power of two.
+This fact allows for a fast approximation of the base-2 logarithm, leading to algorithms e.g. for computing the fast square-root and fast inverse-square-root.
+The implicit leading 1 is nothing but the hidden bit in IEEE 754 floating point, and the bitfield storing the remainder is thus the mantissa.

+However, whether or not the implicit 1 is included is a major point of confusion with both terms—and especially so with mantissa.
+In keeping with the original usage in the context of log tables, it should not be present.

+For those contexts where 1 is considered included, William Kahan, lead creator of IEEE 754, and Donald E. Knuth, prominent computer programmer and author of The Art of Computer Programming, condemn the use of mantissa.
+This has led to declining use of the term mantissa in all contexts.
+In particular, the current IEEE 754 standard does not mention it.